ThKrypt/QualCoder/5-Project-import-and-export.md

 # Survey Import

 Importing surveys in csv and Excel (xlsx format) are available under the imports menu.
-Detailed instructions on importing surveys are on page 2.

-_2 Files, Cases, Attributes, Survey import_
+Detailed instructions on importing surveys are on page 2 of the wiki: _2 Files, Cases, Attributes, Survey import_